madpsy/xpa125b_controller/README.md

 There is built in debounce logic which you can enable if your radio uses a relay on its TX enabled output or you are using a switch like the MFJ-1708.
 This isn't usually neccessary but if you notice the controller state oscillating when you TX you probably want to set this to some value of milliseconds.
 In the controller configuration:

-1. Set `debounceDelay` to some value > `0`
+1. Set `debounce_delay` to some value > `0` in milliseconds

 If you set this to a value and notice PTT no longer works try increasing the value until it does.
-I've found `10` milliseconds works well but you may need to experiment.
+I've found `10` works well but you may need to experiment.

 ## RC Filter